Keziah Joseph

-Keziah Joseph (born 12 August 1992 in Hammersmith, London) is a British actress who trained at The Royal Central School of Speech and Drama.
-She won the BBC Carleton Hobbs Bursary in 2016 and following graduation, joined the Radio Drama Company.
-Joseph currently plays Sheila in BBC Radio 4 Drama series, 'Faith, Hope & Glory' and recently voiced both the Elephant leader & Gemma in Season 6 of animation series 'Octonauts: Above And Beyond (Season 2 Episode 6) - The Octonauts and the Salt-Mining Elephants' (2022).
-She played Fran in Universal's 'Crush Hour the Musical' alongside Ellie Goulding and Rory Kinnear (2022).
+Keziah Joseph (/kɛˈzaɪə/, born 12 August 1992 in Hammersmith, London) is a British actress who trained at The Royal Central School of Speech and Drama.
+She won the BBC Carleton Hobbs Bursary in 2016.

+Education

+Joseph attended a foundation course in acting at the Academy of Live and Recorded Arts in 2012/13 before enrolling at the Royal Central School of Speech and Drama in 2013.
+She graduated with a Bachelor of Arts in Acting with specialism in Collaborative and Devised Theatre in 2016.

+Career

+Acting

-Joseph made her professional theatre debut in Sandi Toksvig's 'Silver Lining' in 2017 and has gone on to work prolifically in theatre across the UK.
-She played Bibi - a fictional NHS nurse - and Betsey - a real African American enslaved woman experimented on by J Marion Sims in the 1800s, in the award-winning play 'Family Tree' by Mojisola Adebayo, directed by Matthew Xia (2021 and reprised in 2023).
-In 2021 she also played Tia in the award-winning Wayward Productions/Complicité play 'Language of Kindness' adapted from the novel of the same name by Christie Watson.
+Joseph made her professional theatre debut in Sandi Toksvig's Silver Lining in 2017 and has gone on to work prolifically in theatre across the UK.
+She played Bibi - a fictional NHS nurse - and Betsy - a real African American enslaved woman experimented on by J Marion Sims in the 1800s, in the award-winning play Family Tree by Mojisola Adebayo, directed by Matthew Xia (2021 and reprised in 2023).
+In 2021 she also played Tia in the award-winning Wayward Productions/Complicité play Language of Kindness adapted from the novel of the same name by Christie Watson.
 She played Lucy Pevensie in Sally Cookson's The Lion the Witch and the Wardrobe (2019) at The Bridge Theatre alongside Wil Johnson as Aslan and Laura Elphinstone as the White Witch.
-She played Polly in the Olivier-nominated 'Mr Gum and the Dancing Bear' (2019) at the National Theatre alongside Steve Furst and Gary Wilmot, adapted from the best selling children's books of the same title by Andy Stanton.
+She played Polly in the Olivier-nominated Mr Gum and the Dancing Bear (2019) at the National Theatre alongside Steve Furst and Gary Wilmot, adapted from the best selling children's books of the same title by Andy Stanton.

+Voice acting

+Joseph is a member of BBC Radio Drama Company and has appeared in many radio plays broadcast on Radio 4 and Radio 3.
+She played Fran in Audible's original audio play Crush Hour alongside Ellie Goulding and Rory Kinnear (2022).
+She currently plays Sheila in BBC Radio 4 Drama series Faith, Hope and Glory, written by Roy Williams.

+Playwriting

-Joseph began writing plays in 2021 and her first short play, 'Vanitina' won an open call to be published in German magazine, DRAMA MAGAZIN.
+Joseph began writing plays in 2021 and her first short play, Vanitina won an open call to be published in German magazine, DRAMA MAGAZIN.
 It was printed and sold in Berlin in 2022.

-Award
+Accolades

 In 2016 she received the BBC Carleton Hobbs Bursary Award, and was a Spotlight Prize nominee.

-In 2022 'Language of Kindness', which Joseph starred in, won an Offie for IDEA PRODUCTION.
+Joseph would star in the play Language of Kindness, and it received the 2022 Offie for IDEA production (IDEA standing for Innovative, Devised, Experiential and Atypical).